Summary

 Published Date: September 23, 2024

-Authors investigate health insurance generated improvements in cardiovascular risk factors (blood pressure and hemoglobin levels) for identifiable subpopulations and use machine learning to identify characteristics of people predicted to benefit highly.
+Authors investigate health insurance-generated improvements in cardiovascular risk factors (blood pressure and hemoglobin levels) for identifiable subpopulations and use machine learning to identify characteristics of people predicted to most benefit.

 The researchers studied Medicaid insurance coverage in 2008 for adults on low incomes (defined as lower than the federal-defined poverty line) in Oregon who were uninsured, including 12,134 participants from the Oregon Health Insurance Experiment with in-person data for health outcomes for both treatment and control groups.